elituifua/BYUI_Cloud_LIDAR/README.md

 The spring 2024 iteration is one that only consists of a red laser and it's respective photodiode comparator circuit.
 This is to ensure the main focus is for an overall system to work.
 Using this as a benchmark allows us, or potential future Senior project groups, to have a standard to work from.

 ## Team:
-  Justin Ackerman (Team Leader), Samuel Adams, Tyler Brady, Andy Clarkson, Brighton Rosskelley
+  Justin Ackerman (Team Leader), Samuel Adams, Tyler Brady, Andy Clarkson, Brighton Roskelley

 ## Sponsor: